nberlette/gitpod-enhanced/readme.md

 ---

----

 ## Contributing

 Community contributions are paramount to the success of Open Source projects such as this, and maintainers like me rely on people like you to help keep the code alive. **You are more than welcome** to make any contributions, and I highly encourage you to make a pull request - regardless of whether you're adding, editing, or deleting code.
 It's all welcome here.

+---

-## Guidelines and Code of Conduct
+## Code of Conduct

 Please [read the guidelines for contributing](./.github/CONTRIBUTING.md), as well as our [community code of conduct](./.github/CODE_OF_CONDUCT.md) before you make any contributions.
-Once you feel familiar with them, if you have any questions just [open an issue](./issues) or contact me directly!
+Once you feel familiar with them, if you have any questions just [open an issue](./issues) or contact me.

-Thanks!

 ---